TheRyoSaeba/VPNBLOCKER/README.md

-# CloudflareVPNBlocker
+# VPNCloudflareBlock

-CloudflareVpnBlocker is a Cloudflare Worker script that helps you block VPNs and proxies from accessing your domain.
+VPNCloudflareBlock is a Cloudflare Worker script that helps you block VPNs and proxies from accessing your domain.
 By utilizing the Makimura.js Cloudflare worker script and configuring the Cloudflare Web Application Firewall (WAF), you can effectively block a vast majority of VPN and proxy traffic from reaching your site.

 ## Usage

-Follow the steps below to set up CloudflareVPNBlocker for your domain:
+Follow the steps below to set up VPNCloudflareBlock for your domain:

 1. Copy the contents of the [Makimura.js](Makimura.js) file.